h4ck3rm1k3/db-docs/index.md

 }
 ```

-Currently, marshaling and unmarshaling is only available on `postgresql`,
+**Note:** Currently, marshaling and unmarshaling are only available on the
-`mysql` and `sqlite` adapters.
+`postgresql`, `mysql` and `sqlite` adapters.

 ### Closing result sets

-When you're done using the result set, remember to close it.
+Result sets are automatically closed after calls to `db.Result.All()` and
+`db.Result.One()`, but if you're using `db.Result.Next()` you must close your
+result:

 ```go
 res.Close()
 ```

+If you're not properly closing result sets, you could run into nasty problems
+with zombie database connections.

 ## More operations with result sets